Autotransfusion: Soaking sponges

 In some institutions to maximize the effectiveness of autotransfusion and provide the best conservation and return of red cells the soaking of sponges is employed.
 During the surgical procedure the blood soaked sponges are collected and placed in a sterile basin by the surgical team, sterile heparinized saline is added to the basin to prevent clotting and facilitate the release of red cells.
 The sponges are periodically wrung out and removed from the basin, the remaining solution can be suctioned into the autotransfusion reservoir so that the red cells can be recovered.
 The usual ratio of heparinized saline is 5,000 units of heparin per 1,000 ml of 0.9% sodium chloride.
 The heparin is removed during the autotransfusion process.

 Emergency Auto-Transfusion Set

 Dr. Ovadje's Emergency Auto-Transfusion Set (EAT-SET) is a system that recovers blood from internal bleeding in patients.
 Oviemo Ovadje invented the system in 1989 as an affordable blood auto-transfusion mechanism requiring no electricity, which previously required very expensive equipment that only developed countries could afford.

-The EAT-SET is a fully closed system that includes a resuable collection unit fitted with a disposable filter.
+The EAT-SET is a fully closed system that includes a reusable collection unit fitted with a disposable filter.
 It features both suction and retransfusion lines, with blood drawn from body cavities using a handheld vacuum pump.
-The system also helps prevent disease transmission and reduces the risk of immune reactions, commonly associated with homologous transfusions.
-It also provides flexibility in managing blood supply and reduces dependancy on blood banks, which may be unreliable in many African countries.
+The system helps prevent disease transmission and reduces the risk of immune reactions, commonly associated with homologous transfusions.
+It also provides flexibility in managing blood supply and reduces dependency on blood banks, which may be unreliable in many African countries.